+Finally, you can begin to assess the plan as a whole and establish what your conclusion will be based on your arguments.
 You can use a variety of methods to actually put your ideas down, whether this is a mind map, bullet points or PROs and CONs, use what is best for you.

 Present a brief outline of what you will discuss.
 In this case, you should clearly define “Abortion” (e.g. the termination of a pregnancy).
 If you wish, you can highlight the key themes that will run through the essay, but keep it short!

-- In the event of a medical issue
+In the event of a medical issue

-- Disability of the child
+Disability of the child

-- The mother wants to give up the foetus
+The mother wants to give up the foetus

-- The mother is too young
+The mother is too young

 You now have a choice of several points you can use, but you can’t go into detail for all of them!
 You should focus on the quality not quantity of points made.
-Choose the points which you can make the most original contribution.
+Choose the points from which you can make the most original contribution.

-Once you have chosen your points, you should create a structure;
+Once you have chosen your points, you should create a structure:

-- Paragraph 1: Disability of the child
+Paragraph 1: Disability of the child

-- Paragraph 2: Sexual assault
+Paragraph 2: Sexual assault

-- Paragraph 3: In the event of a medical issue
+Paragraph 3: In the event of a medical issue

 You should then write PROs and CONs of each point for each paragraph.
-Ensure you have a balanced essay which considers all points of view fairly.
+Ensure you have a balanced essay that considers all points of view fairly.
 Thinking about all elements of an argument is important; thinking of alternative views can strengthen your argument for or against something.